fbartels/franz-webapp/README.md

 ## Installation

-This recipe needs to be cloned/extracted to a folder called `kopano-webapp` that is located below either:
+This recipe needs to be cloned/extracted to a folder called `kopano-webapp` which is located at either:

-- Mac: ~/Library/Application Support/Franz/recipes/dev/
+- Mac: `~/Library/Application Support/Franz/recipes/dev/`
-- Windows: %appdata%/Franz/recipes/dev/
+- Windows: `%appdata%/Franz/recipes/dev/`
-- Linux: ~/.config/Franz/recipes/dev
+- Linux: `~/.config/Franz/recipes/dev`

 (Just replace `Franz` with `Ferdi` in case you are using Ferdi)